MicrosoftDocs/VBA-Docs/Office-F1-Landing/conflicting-attributes-were-found-in-itemthe-defaults-will-be-used-office-shared.md

 ---
-title: Se han encontrado atributos en conflicto en 'item'.
-Se usarán los valores predeterminados, Office Shared [vblr6.chm60074]
+title: Conflicting attributes were found in 'item'.
+The defaults will be used, Office Shared [vblr6.chm60074]
 keywords: vblr6.chm60074
 f1_keywords:
 - vblr6.chm60074